acbsp/bonafide.guru/en/contents.rst

 ============================================================================

 His Divine Grace A.C.
-Bhaktivedanta Svami Prabhupada created and developed the International Society of Krishna consciousness which He based on seven main goals fixed in the ISKCON registration certificate from July 13 1966.
+Bhaktivedanta Svami Prabhupada created and developed the International Society for Krishna consciousness which He based on seven main goals fixed in the ISKCON registration certificate from July 13 1966.

-This is the way installed by Srila Prabhupada for International Society of Krishna consciousness.
+This is the way installed by |SP| for International Society for Krishna consciousness.
 Seven main goals:

 1. To systematically propagate spiritual knowledge to society at large and to educate all peoples in the techniques of spiritual life in